syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Azure-Vision.md

 ---
 title: Perform OCR on PDF and image files in Azure Vision | Syncfusion
-description: Learn how to perform OCR on scanned PDF documents and images in Azure Vision with different tesseract versions using Syncfusion .NET OCR library.
+description: Learn how to perform OCR on scanned PDF documents and images in Azure Vision using Syncfusion .NET OCR library.
 platform: file-formats
 control: PDF
 documentation: UG